hoodiecrow/ConsTcl/README.md

 ```

 Here, `parse` parsed the external representation of a list with three elements,
 +, 2, and 3.
-It produced the expression that has the internal representation
+It produced the expression that has an internal representation
-`::oo::Obj491`.
-We will later meet procedures like `eval`, which transforms an
+labeled `::oo::Obj491`.
+We will later meet procedures like `eval`, which
-expression into a value, and `write`, which prints a printed representation of
+transforms an expression into a value, and `write`, which prints a printed
-expressions and values.
+representation of expressions and values.
 Putting them together: we can see

 ```
 % ::constcl::write ::oo::Obj491